 Basically, with dry shampoo we need a way to absorb the oil and make our hair look clean and pretty, a little more volume and lift doesn’t hurt either.
 Some natural products that absorb oil are cornstarch, baking soda, and arrowroot powder.
 By simply shaking 2-3 ingredients together with one of those items we can make a product that smells amazing, saves times, is on-the-go ready, and extends time between hair washings (which helps the hair stay healthier).

-Essential Oils for Healthy Hair
+Essential Oils for Hair Health

 Here are some suggestions of essential oils to add to your DIY preparations to get glowing, healthy hair.